j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 ## Walkthrough
 For this scenario, you will need to switch to the `802-constellation-scenario-with-lunar-focus` branch.
 Once you do that, you can do a typical `make` and `make launch`.
-You will notice that three flight software windows get opened with titles `sc0N - NOS3 Flight Software`, where `N` is 1, 2, and 3.
-Once you start COSMOS, in the command and telemetry server you will see three debug interfaces, `DEBUG_1`, `DEBUG_2`, and `DEBUG_3`.
+You will notice that three flight software windows are opened with titles `sc0N - NOS3 Flight Software`, where `N` is either 1, 2, or 3.
+Once you start COSMOS, you will similarly see three telemetry debug interfaces in the command and telemetry server (`DEBUG_1`, `DEBUG_2`, and `DEBUG_3`).
 This is shown in the figure below.

  ![MultipleSpacecraft](_static/scenario_multiple_spacecraft/MultipleSpacecraft.png)

-You can verify that telemetry is being received by examining the `Bytes Rx` column.
+You can verify that telemetry is being received by examining the `Bytes Rx` column in the COSMOS Command and Telemetry Server window.

 Next we will show that we can command each of the three flight software instances.
-In the packet viewer, select target `SAMPLE_1` and packet `SAMPLE_HK_TLM`.
+In the Packet Viewer, select target `SAMPLE_1` and packet `SAMPLE_HK_TLM`.
 The current command count `CMD_COUNT` should be 0.
-Now in the command sender window, select target `SAMPLE_1` and command `SAMPLE_NOOP_CC`.
+Now in the Command Sender window, select target `SAMPLE_1` and command `SAMPLE_NOOP_CC`.
-Click `Send` in the command sender window.
+Click `Send` in the Command Sender window.
-You should now see `SAMPLE: NOOP command received` in the `sc01 - NOS3 Flight Software` window and the `CMD_COUNT` increase to 1 in the packet viewer.
+You should now see `SAMPLE: NOOP command received` in the `sc01 - NOS3 Flight Software` window and the `CMD_COUNT` increase to 1 in the Packet Viewer.
 This is shown below:

 ![SendingCommand](_static/scenario_multiple_spacecraft/SendingCommand.png)

-Now verify the same command and telemetry for spacecraft 2 by sending the command to target `SAMPLE_2` command `SAMPLE_NOOP_CC` and by viewing the `sc02 - NOS3 Flight Software` window and the target `SAMPLE_2` packet `SAMPLE_HK_TLM` packet viewer window.
+Now verify the same command and telemetry for spacecraft 2.
+Send the command `SAMPLE_NOOP_CC` to target `SAMPLE_2`, and view the `sc02 - NOS3 Flight Software` window and the Packet Viewer, with target set to `SAMPLE_2` and packet set to `SAMPLE_HK_TLM`.
-Send the command three times and verify flight software receives it three times and the `CMD_COUNT` increases to three.
+Send the command three times; verify that flight software receives it three times and that the `CMD_COUNT` increases to three.
 This is shown below:

 ![SendingCommand2](_static/scenario_multiple_spacecraft/SendingCommand2.png)

-Finally verify the same thing for spacecraft 3 by sending the command 5 times and verifying that it is received five times and the `CMD_COUNT` increases to five.
+Finally, verify the same thing for spacecraft 3 in the same way.
+Send the command 5 times and verifying that it is received five times and that the `CMD_COUNT` increases to five.
 This is shown below:

 ![SendingCommand3](_static/scenario_multiple_spacecraft/SendingCommand3.png)

+This concludes the Multiple Spacecraft Constellation scenario.

+Note that this is presently only in the branch mentioned above; however, the NOS3 team expects to incorporate support for multiple spacecraft into a future release.